Infineon/micropython/docs/psoc6/intro.rst

 ==============================================

 This tutorial will guide you to get started with running MicroPython on the PSoC6™ microcontrollers.
-There are only a few step keeping you away from enjoying the python programming experience together with the possibilities of PSoC6™ microcontrollers.
+There are only a few steps keeping you away from enjoying the Python programming experience together with the possibilities of PSoC6™ microcontrollers.

 Let's get started!